iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## CRUD Operations

-Create, Read, Update and Delete (CRUD) operations that change the DID Documents are done through state or governance transitions of the Alias Output in order to be available on the ledger
+Create, Read, Update and Delete (CRUD) operations that change the DID Documents are done through state or governance transitions of the Alias Output.

 **These operations require fund transfer to cover storage deposit.
 Transactions must be carefully done in order to avoid fund loss.** For example, the amount of funds in the inputs should equal these in the outputs.
 Additionally, private keys of controllers must be stored securely.